readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

 Should we make heavy use of JSON fields?
 Or try to avoid nesting structures as possible?
 Like config.user/config.final vs user_config/final_config.
+Or having several fields in our model instead of just one big json field?